REVELATION 21 - 22:5

 And he was there in the wilderness forty days, tempted of Satan; and was with the wild beasts; and the angels ministered unto him.
 Mark 1:13

 Notice that the wild animals were in perfect harmony with Jesus.
 He was not a sinner, you see.
 He was a perfect man.
 As such, as far as the animals were concerned, the curse did not apply to him.
 Can you picture the wild animals crowding about him?
 Can you see him scratching the lion behind its ear?
-You and I will enjoy such a relationship with the God’s creation one day.
+You and I will enjoy such a relationship in God’s new creation one day.

 …He continues, and his servants shall serve him.
 I like that.
 The New Jerusalem is a place of wonderful service and activity.
 Have you ever wondered where the idea came from that pictures Heaven as a place where people listlessly float about on little clouds while they clutch their little harps … which, by the way, only have four strings?
 That sounds more like Hell than Heaven, does it not?
 One of the most unbiblical and misinformed concepts of Heaven is that it is a place of idleness.
 NOT!
 Glory to God, his servants shall serve him there.
 Reminds me of that old song, There is joy in serving Jesus.
 Heaven is a place of real, significant and fulfilling service for the Savior.